 But it’s two more recently published cookbooks that have influenced this Afghan chickpea stew recipe the most: the enchanting Parwana, Recipes and Stories from an Afghan Kitchen by Durkhanai Ayubi and her mother Farida Ayubi (a book I’ve been wishing for since Terence and I ate at their wonderful Parwana restaurant in Adelaide many years ago), and Michael Shaikh’s The Last Sweet Bite.

-The Parwana recipe is simply titled ‘Nakhot’ (chickpeas) but in the intro is described as a “simple rustic chickpea curry that is enjoyed throughout Afghanistan…” and with one cup of sunflower oil, it’s most like that Afghan chickpea stew I first became smitten with in Abu Dhbai, but is much more richly spiced.
+The Parwana recipe is simply titled ‘Nakhot’ (chickpeas) but in the intro is described as a “simple rustic chickpea curry that is enjoyed throughout Afghanistan…” and with one cup of sunflower oil, of all the chickpea stew recipes I’ve tested over the years, it’s most like that Afghan chickpea stew in Abu Dhbai, but is more richly spiced.
 I’ll tell you why below.

 I’ll tell you more about both the exquisite Parwana and Michael Shaikh’s The Last Sweet Bite, which resonates with me on so many levels, in another post – or two!
-I have some tips to making this Afghan chickpea stew recipe for qurma-e nakhod or saland-e nakhod.
+For now, I have some tips to making this Afghan chickpea stew recipe for qurma-e nakhod – or saland-e nakhod.

 Tips to Making this Afghan Chickpea Stew Recipe

-Here are some tips to making this Afghan chickpea stew recipe for qurma-e nakhod or saland-e nakhod, but first some tips on the key ingredients.
+Here are some quick tips to making this Afghan chickpea stew recipe for qurma-e nakhod or saland-e nakhod, but first a few notes on the key ingredients.

 Ingredients